nutjob-laboratories/erk/README.md

     * Syntax highlighting
     * Run scripts on any connection the client is connected to
   * [Scripting and command documentation](https://github.com/nutjob-laboratories/erk/blob/master/documentation/Erk_Scripting_and_Commands.pdf) is included
-* Plugins!
-  * Plugins are written in Python 3, just like **Ərk**
-  * **Ərk** features a complete plugin [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), built into the client!
-    * Text editor with syntax highlighting
-    * Tools to create, package, and export plugin packages
-    * Create a basic plugin with two mouse clicks!
-  * [Plugin documentation](https://github.com/nutjob-laboratories/erk/blob/master/documentation/Erk_Plugin_Guide.pdf) is included...no trying to figure out how to write a plugin from endless forum posts!
-  * Plugins can be found in the [official **Ərk** plugin repository](https://github.com/nutjob-laboratories/erk-plugins)
 * An extensive set of command-line flags, allowing for _even more_ configuration options
   * Disable most features on startup
   * Connect to an IRC server from the command-line